-Shi'ite role in Mosul battle will not bring peace: foreign minister
+Turkey says Shi'ite role in Iraq's Mosul battle will 'increase problems'

 "The last thing the authorities should allow is for abusive forces to carry out revenge attacks in an atmosphere of impunity."

-(Reporting by Tulay Karadeniz and Ece Toksabay; Writing by Daren Butler; Editing by Dominic Evans)
+Reporting by Tulay Karadeniz and Ece Toksabay; Writing by Daren Butler; Editing by Mark Trevelyan